 Are you looking for a dog that has a majestic mahogany coat, high energy levels, and is an excellent bird dog?
 The Irish Setter might be the breed you were looking for.

-Originally bred to be gundogs in Ireland, these dogs quickly became popular all over the world thanks to their fashionable coat and a mischievous yet friendly nature, and the ability to be great home protectors and a great addition to any family.
+Originally bred to be gundogs in Ireland, these dogs quickly became popular all over the world thanks to their fashionable coat and mischievous yet friendly nature, and the ability to be great home protectors and a great addition to any family.

 However, since this breed is so popular nowadays, finding a purebred puppy with great genetic heritage and from a reputable breeder can be complicated.

-Everyone wants a piece of the action and many Irish Setter owners have decided to get into the business, without a prior breeding knowledge.
+Everyone wants a piece of the action and many Irish Setter owners have decided to get into the business, without prior breeding knowledge.

 This only means that the chances of buying a low-quality pup are high and that you must pay special attention to whom you are buying the dog from.